mgoldenbe/search-framework/mainpage.md

 # Bug reports and future work {#s-future}
 Please send bug reports and feature requests to the author.
 The updated list of requested features and bug reports can be found in the files `future.org` and `bugs.org` in the framework's root folder.

-# Notes to add
-- Conditional compilation should be employed for both compilation efficiency and so the specific command-line options don't need to be defined if the related user-defined facilities aren't used.
-- Forward declarations are used to enable user-defined facilities to be used as default template arguments in the core part of the framework.
-- Additional command line options can be associated with user-defined facilities.
-Such options should have a forward declaration.
-Also, functions that read command line options should be templated using the CMD_TPARAM macro.
-They can then access the command line object using the CMD macro.